-Join David Isbitski for an in-depth discussion in this video Overview of Cloud Services, part of Up and Running with Azure.
+Join David Isbitski for an in-depth discussion in this video Overview of Cloud Services, part of Learning Azure.

 Another compute capability that Azure offers is Cloud Services.
 Cloud Services are a PAAS type service, or platform as a service.
 This is what Azure originally launched with in February of 2010.
 Everything is done for you and patched on the server side, so Microsoft is going to take care of managing all of your servers, patching your servers, if a server goes down, Microsoft will be responsible for spinning up a new server.
 You don't have to worry about any of that.
 You simply want to create a service that's available to your customers.